rstacruz/kingraph/docs/schema.md

 > `families[].children2` (String[])

 A list of children.
-Use this to express non-typical children such as illegitimate children or foster siblings.
+Use this to express atypical offspring lineage, such as illegitimate children or foster siblings.
 See [parents2](#parents2) for an example.

 ```yaml